The David Ross Education Trust

 The governors are open to representation from parents of students with disabilities and/or Special Educational Needs concerning any complaints they may have about the education of their child, specifically related to their individual needs and the provision being made for their child.

-It is hoped that in the first instance differences and problems can be resolved through discussions between the parents and the SENCO.
+It is hoped that in the first instance differences and problems can be resolved through discussions between the parents and the SENDCo.
 If the parent is not satisfied with the outcome at this stage they should follow the procedure laid down in the College's Complaints Policy.

-Should matters still not have been resolved to the parents' satisfaction, they can address their concern to the Principal or to the SEN Governor at the College, preferably in writing.
+Should matters still not have been resolved to the parents' satisfaction, they can address their concern to the Executive Principal or to the SEN Governor at the College, preferably in writing.

 The governing body undertakes to investigate any complaint referred to them by a parent and to attempt to resolve any differences that may have arisen between the parent and the College over the SEN provision for their child.